Mortgage Without Indefinite Leave to Remain (ILR)

 What types of visas can get a UK mortgage?
 Are there specific visa types that are more favourable to lenders?

-Skilled worker visas are the main one, and spousal visas.
+The three main visas that mortgage lenders will accept are: skilled worker/dependent on a skilled worker visa, spouse/family visa or pre-settled status.
 You can even branch out as far as a student visa and the graduate visa scheme.

 If you are looking at that as a single application, there are some potential lenders, but the field does get smaller.